e-muh/Case-Study-Final-Project/README.md

 # Built With
-This project is bulit with the following tools:
+This project is built with the following tools:

 	Eclipse JEE